 Obviously, in this spot we’re in the grey zone, but on the smaller side of the grey zone.
 When I’m in the grey zone against someone who I deem is a weaker opponent, I’m typically still going to stack off my overpairs.
 In this spot I see no reason not to do that.
 I think this is a situation where we can still get it in, have an edge, feel comfortable, I don’t think we’re only going to be getting it in against things like sets and two pair.
 If he has a lot of two pair, then he can have things like JT and T9 that he may very well over-value too.

 I’m ultimately feeling very, very comfortable here.
-My general thought process is I’m going to stack off due to a combination of SPR & how my opponent is likely going to make mistakes; now it’s just how am I going to get my stack in the middle?
+My general thought process is I’m going to stack off due to a combination of SPR & my opponent having common poker leaks/strategic mistakes; now it’s just how am I going to get my stack in the middle?
 It’s really important that we understand that and get familiar with playing these kinds of SPRs.
 When we’re in 3 and 4Bet pots, we’re typically going to be somewhere between 3 to 5 SPR online, so it’s super important that you know how to handle these situations, what goes into it, how to view them, how committed or not committed you are, and then ultimately choosing a +EV line based upon that.